 Genealogy records and documents are easy to find online, but it is not uncommon for genealogists to overlook unknown resources in favor of sites they use on a regular basis.
-Even if you keep good notes and try to stay on top of new sites and databases, there are new resources coming online every day -- and not all of them are advertised to the genealogical community (every few weeks I seem to find a new U.S. county has put its deed records online).
+Even if you keep good notes and try to stay on top of new sites and databases, there are new resources coming online every day -- and not all of them are advertised to the genealogical community (every few weeks I seem to find a new U.S. county has put its current and sometimes historic deed records online).
 This is why your search for ancestors should always include a review of known resources and a search for new ones (i.e. explore the website for each of the suggestions on this list!).

 It is important to note that the order and importance given to the resources in each of these lists will vary by country.
 Some countries, such as the United States, create and collect the bulk of their genealogical records at the county level.
 Others, such as Australia, maintain the most useful records at the state level.
 In France, important records are found at the departmental level.
 The goal here is to search for resources at all levels of government applicable to your country of interest - searching, for example, for records at the town/village/parish, as well as at the county/parish, state/department/district and even national level.
 A search may also start at one level (e.g. local church) and then end up at another level (e.g. diocese, because that is where the records of the local church are now stored).
 The goal is to research the availability of resources from each repository.
 These lists are not complete by any means, just examples of repositories/resources that you don't want to miss in your search.

 - Local newspaper(s) (check the newspaper website, as well as online historical newspaper databases)

 At the County/Parish Level:

 In many countries, the majority of useful genealogical records are maintained at the county or parish level.
 This could also be the district, department or some other political or geographical division.